Ildaron/Laser_control/README.md

 ![alt tag](https://github.com/Ildaron/Laser_control/blob/master/Supplementary%20files/z_practice.bmp "general view")

 #### We need more FPS
-Fos single boards computers  still actual problem with FPS.
-For one object with Jetson was reached the nex result for  Yolov4-tiny model
+For single boards, computers are actual problems with FPS.
+For one object with Jetson was reached the next result for the Yolov4-tiny model.

 Framework
 with Keras: 4-5 FPS